What is Accounting?

 Doctorate programs typically take five to seven years to complete.
 A large research paper called the dissertation is usually required at the end, as well as the successful defense of that dissertation.
 Accountants with doctorate degrees can also pursue work in academia and enter the teaching profession at colleges and universities.
 Many accountants have both accounting and teaching careers.

-Learn more about a PhD in Accounting
+Learn more about a PhD in Accounting Learn more about accounting resources and scholarships

-CPA Exam Education Requirements in Kentucky
+CPA Exam Requirements in Kentucky

 If you want to become a CPA certified public accountant and take the CPA exam, you must first obtain your degree.
 In Kentucky, the boards of accountancy require that CPA candidates must complete 150 credit hours in accounting as a student in an accredited college and obtain a bachelor’s degree at minimum.
 These must include 39 hours of overview business courses, of which 27 hours of content are specifically accounting.